 Introduction to the Electronic Format

 In creating the electronic version we have attempted to accurately reproduce the content of the printed volume.
-While the content of this volume is wholly the responsibility of the author of the volume, H. H. Allan, the layout and style of the content has been altered to accommodate the change from a printed text to electronic delivery via the Internet.
+While the content of this volume is wholly the responsibility of the authors of the volume, A. J. Healey and E. Edgar, the layout and style of the content has been altered to accommodate the change from a printed text to electronic delivery via the Internet.

 For scientific research, we strongly recommend that the printed version of this volume is used and cited.